-Chapel of Holy Cross was founded in 1496 within the then parish cemetery.
-Before it there was a wooden cemetery chapel dedicated to Saint Stephen and Saint Lawrence from the fourteenth century.
-The main reason for the construction of the new chapel was the reconstruction of the parish church, because masses were held until the end of the work in the chapel.
-Chapel of Holy Cross in the second half of the 17th century was destroyed, but in 1682 it was rebuilt.
-Once again partly destroyed in the city fire, in 1752 it was renovated and extended with a sacristy.
-Currently, it is not used.
+Chapel of the Holy Cross was established in around 1496 within the then parish cemetery.
+Before there was an earlier, perhaps wooden cemetery chapel dedicated to Saint Stephen and Saint Lawrence from the fourteenth century.
+The main reason for the construction of the new chapel was either the destruction of the old one during the fire in 1455 of the parish church tower, or the need to have an active temple during the reconstruction of the main church, because masses were held until the completion of the church.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.